mingfang/terraform-provider-k8s/site/k8s_rbac_authorization_k8s_io_v1_cluster_role_binding/README.md

 #### namespace

 ######  TypeString

 Namespace of the referenced object.
+If the object kind is non-namespace, such as "User" or "Group", and this value is not empty the Authorizer should report an error.ing

+Namespace of the referenced object.
 If the object kind is non-namespace, such as "User" or "Group", and this value is not empty the Authorizer should report an error.fLink is a URL representing this object.
 Populated by the system.
 Read-only.
 #### uid